grantwinney/blog/content/posts/csharp-constant-datetime-format-inside-string-interpolation/index.md

 slug: csharp-constant-datetime-format-inside-string-interpolation
 summary: I was upgrading some code to use string interpolation, a feature introduced in C# 6, when I ran into a small snag with DateTimes and a format string stored as a constant.
 tags:
   - csharp
-- coding
   - csharp-6
   - datetime-handling
 title: Using a constant as a DateTime format inside string interpolation
 ---
 I was upgrading some code to use string interpolation, a feature [introduced in C# 6](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6#string-interpolation), when I ran into a small snag with DateTimes and format strings.